CopernicaMarketingSoftware/Documentation/SMTPeter/rest-mime.md

 The "from", "to" and "cc" fields decide which email addresses are going to appear in the MIME object.
-The "from" variable must be a **single** email address, but there is no limit for the number of addresses that you use for the "to" and "cc" fields.
+The "from" variable must be a **single** email address, but there is no limit for the number of addresses that you use for the "to" and the "cc" fields.

-The notation for the email addresses is much more flexible than for the "envelope" and "recipient" fields.
-You may include display names or angle brackets, and for the "to" and "cc" fields you can use comma separated lists.
-Note that the address set in the "from", "to" and "cc" fields just decide what addresses are included in the MIME data, and do not have to be identical to the "envelope" and "recipient" addresses (although it is good practice to send email to the addresses mentioned in "to").
+The notation for the email addresses in the "from", "to" and "cc" fields is much more flexible than for the "envelope" and "recipient" fields.
+You can include display names or use angle brackets, and for the "to" and "cc" fields you can also use comma separated lists.
+Note that the address set in these "from", "to" and "cc" fields just decide what addresses are included in the MIME data, and do not have to be identical to the addresses used in the "envelope" and "recipient" fields (although it is good practice to send email to the addresses mentioned in "to").

 ````json